seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_architecture.md

      - I wouldn't use it if the big bundle size is a problem.
 Or if I want a built-in state management.
   - [F#](https://fsharp.org/) + [Bolero](https://fsbolero.io/)
      - I would choose it if I want a more expressive language than C#.
-     - I wouldn't choose it if I have to use only the most mainstream languages and officialy supported libraries.
+     - I wouldn't choose it if I have to use only the most mainstream languages and officially supported libraries.
   - [Purescript](https://www.purescript.org/) + [Halogen](https://purescript-halogen.github.io/purescript-halogen/)
     - I would choose it if I like Haskell, team members are experienced functional developers and Elm is too simple or opinionated for the project.
     - I wouldn't choose it if I don't want to use Node.js or [bower](https://bower.io/).